eip-home/eip-headers/draft-eip-headers-definitions.md

 deployment in controlled or limited domains.
 The specific security implications may depend on the protocol container used to transport EIP and on the semantics of the EIP Information Elements.

+The use of operator-defined Information Element codes relies on the confinement guarantees of the controlled domain ({{sec-code-partitioning}}): a failure to filter EIP options at domain boundaries can expose domain-local information to external observers, or cause Information Elements from a foreign domain to be misinterpreted under the local code configuration.

 # IANA Considerations